Truong Minh Duc

 Details - History of Activism.

 Truong Minh Duc is a journalist and labor rights activist.
-He is also member of the Broterhood for Democracy, which was founded by imprisoned human rights lawyey Nguyen Van Dai.
+He is also member of the Brotherhood for Democracy, which was founded by formerly-imprisoned human rights lawyer Nguyen Van Dai.
 Duc has often been targeted for his activism, having been physically attacked on more than one ocassion.